contributte/doctrine-dbal/.docs/README.md

 ### Types

-Here is example how to register custom type for [UUID](https://github.com/ramsey/uuid-doctrine).
+Here is an example of how to register custom type for [UUID](https://github.com/ramsey/uuid-doctrine).

 ```yaml
 dbal: